pantheon-systems/documentation/source/articles/users/clone-a-wordpress-site-with-duplicator-plugin.md

 ## 2. Archive Your Site's Code/Files/Database

 Within your WordPress site, go to the Duplicator plugin page and create a new package.
-Using the default settings, click “Next” and then “Build.”
-When complete, click “Archive” to download the .zip file.
+Using the default settings, click **Next** and then **Build**.
+When complete, click **Archive** to download the .zip file.

 ## 3. Create A New Pantheon Site/Import Your Archive